China–India relations: Western Indian Ocean

 The Western Indian Ocean has been characterised as an emerging "geopolitical theatre" marked by interstate conflict between India, China and the US.
 The regions holds key geostrategic importance to all three states.
-Roughly 40 percent of world trade passes through the region as well as two thirds of global oil and gas supplies.
+Roughly 40 percent of world trade passes through the region as ,well as two two-thirdsglobal oil and gas supplies.
 It is a main gateway for global energy supply and two of the world's most important maritime chokepoints, the Bab-el Mandeb and Hormuz strait, are both located in the Western Indian Ocean region.
 India and China are both dependent on access and free passage in the Western Indian Ocean as it is crucial to secure the increasing energy demand by the two growing economies/ The US is also dependent on the free passage of oil from the Middle East to the trans-Atlantic world through the region.

 India and China are both motivated by defensive interests in securing their supplies of energy and trade in the region.
-Beyond this both states are attempting to increase their relative power positions, economically as well as militarily and naval.
+Beyond this, both states are attempting to increase their relative power positions, economically as well as militarily and naval.
 This is commonly understood through the terms String of Pearls regarding China and India's Act East Policy.
 This could potentially align the two countries against the US, but this does not seem to be the case.
-India and China continue to strive for similar power positions and power rivalry between the two states continue.
+India and China continue to strive for similar power positions, and power rivalry between the two states continues.

 Beijing is refusing to see India as a regional power and from an Indian perspective the Indian Ocean is largely seen as “India’s Ocean”.
 Any Chinese encroachment on India's sphere of interest is seen as a potential threat.
 To counter increased Chinese naval and economic presence India has joined the Quad-alliance between the US, Japan and Australia and is carrying out naval missions with the US, China's core strategic rival.
-As such Sino-Indian relations in the Western Indian Ocean can be understood in terms of a triangular relationship of continuous counterbalancing between the three states.
+As such, Sino-Indian relations in the Western Indian Ocean can be understood in terms of a triangular relationship of continuous counterbalancing between the three states.